 Conclusion

 In conclusion, the differences in waning and the changes in these waning rates over time are likely due to a combination of a floor/plateau effect for less immunogenic schedules as well as, likely, an innate difference in how memory responses are laid down by mixing different vaccine platforms.
-Even so, up until 6 months follow up there was no change in the ordering of schedules for antibody level and antibody levels at this 6-month timepoint were still greater than those levels pre-second dose.
-The exploratory subgroup analyses provide further evidence that there may be differences in both antibody and peripheral cellular responses between subgroups.
-They also highlight potential avenues for further research to elucidate some of the mechanisms by which these vaccines and their combinations act.
+Even so, up until 6 months follow-up there was no change in the ordering of schedules for peak antibody level, which were still higher than levels pre-second dose.
+It is not clear, yet, whether one combination of vaccine platforms may hold clinically significant advantages over any other combination.
+However, heterologous priming schedules might be considered, to ease logistical constraints, as a viable option sooner in future pandemics

 Author Contributions